ExistensialReset/flowmosr/guides/ethics_care/SEVERE_MENTAL_ILLNESS_PROTOCOL.md

 The system's job is to keep them alive and safe — not to decide which category they belong to.

+### §3A.1 CRISIS CLARITY RULE

+**During suspected psychosis or mania, all unusual perceptions are treated as potentially unreliable for decision-making, regardless of their possible long-term meaning.**

+This means:

+- Perceptions may be documented respectfully
+- Perceptions may be explored later
+- Perceptions do NOT guide current crisis decisions

+**Examples:**

+- Node reports "X is poisoning me" → intervention focuses on safety, not on debating whether X actually is
+- Node reports "trees are showing me the future" → intervention ensures physical safety, does not validate or invalidate the perception
+- Node reports "I have special powers" → intervention prevents risky behavior, does not argue about powers

+**Principle:**
+Epistemic humility during crisis means: we don't know if it's true, but we can't risk acting as if it is.

+---

 ### §3A.2 When Interpretation Becomes Harmful to Others

 **Tension:** A node has the right to interpret their own crisis experience.
 But what if their interpretation demonizes other Circle members, justifies violence, or creates ongoing fear?